mobify/mobifyjs/docs/appendix.md

 Inspector or the Firebug extension.

 In development mode, the result of the evaluated konf, the context, is logged to the JavaScript console.
-Look for a the item 'All Extracted Data', which can be expanded to show what values were assigned to what keys. **Note**: Extracted Data is only available in development mode, which can be activated by browsing your site through http://preview.mobify.com/
+Look for the item 'All Extracted Data', which can be expanded to show what values were assigned to what keys. **Note**: Extracted Data is only available in development mode, which can be activated by browsing your site through http://preview.mobify.com/